-Monday, September 2nd is Labor Day and St. Peters will be closed for the holiday.
-Normal hours (8AM-4:30PM M-F) will resume Tuesday, September 3rd.
+During this upcoming holiday season, the office will be closed from December 25 to January 3.
+Normal office hours will resume January 6, 2020.
 For any questions, please contact Katie in the church office at 440-988-4965.

 Many thanks to all who helped make this years Block Party a success!
 Even the threat of a severe thunderstorm didnt dampen our festivities!
 Thank you to all who donated, and all who helped, with set up and with serving!
 I would like to thank you all personally, but Im not sure I saw everyone that helpedso if you did.THANK YOU!
 A huge shout out to Boy Scout Troop 427 for all their help.
 Many thanks to the committee that helped to organize this event, Kurt, Kody and Pam Beiswenger, Barb and Jim Wiley, Judy McCurdy, and Shelley Harmych.
 Looking forward to another great event next year!
 Speaking of the block party, there are leftovers!
 Please join us in the Fellowship Hall after church for hotdogs, beans, watermelon, chips, cookies, and whatever else!
 Afterwards, the remainder of the chips will be donated to Amherst High Schools Leo Club Backpack project that sends food home with needy kids for the weekend.
 Our September Noisy Collection will be donated to this project as well.
 Part of our